 Your inventory utilization for that ASIN may not exceed the preceding 90 days of sales — approximately 13 weeks of cover.
 Inventory utilization is your in-stock inventory plus any inventory on its way to a fulfillment center, from creation of a shipment order to receiving at the fulfillment center.

-For example: The ASIN you removed sold 180 units in the preceding 90 days.
-Based on that, our projection of your sales for the next eight weeks is 112 units (180/90 x 8 (weeks) x 7 (days)).
+For example, the ASIN you removed sold 180 units in the preceding 90 days.
+Based on that, our projection of your sales for the next eight weeks is 112 units calculated as: 180/90 (avg. sold per day) x 7 (days) x 8 (weeks).

 If your inventory utilization fell below 112, you could send more units of that ASIN to the fulfillment center.